 The concept of focus is one that is easily grasped, but hard to master.
 Having an AMBITIOUS goal is one way to gain focus.
 Having the energy in this context, actually means having the willpower to pursue the goal.
 As you know, if you ever tried to change a habit, it takes a lot of willpower/energy to stay the course.

-So to succeed as a leader, set an AMBITIOUS goal that makes a difference in the world and in your team.
-Then develop your’s and the team’s willpower to continually focus on the activities that get you closer to that goal.
+So to succeed as a leader set an AMBITIOUS goal that makes a difference for the world and for your team.
+Then develop your own and your team’s willpower to continually focus on the activities that get you closer to that goal.